jnozzi/cocoadev.com/markdown/NextKeyViewDoesntWork.md

-I have an General/NSDrawer with a ton of text fields (or, I suppose more properly, a General/NSDrawer's content view), organized in two columns.
-I've tried to set the tab order to go down each column by connecting each General/NSTextField via its nextKeyView outlet, but it's ignoring this tab order and going between columns with each tab stroke.
-Does nextKeyView not work in General/NSDrawer or something?
+I have an NSDrawer with a ton of text fields (or, I suppose more properly, a NSDrawer's content view), organized in two columns.
+I've tried to set the tab order to go down each column by connecting each NSTextField via its nextKeyView outlet, but it's ignoring this tab order and going between columns with each tab stroke.
+Does nextKeyView not work in NSDrawer or something?

 ----

-What happens if you programmatically set things up by calling     setNextKeyView:(General/NSView *)aView on the text fields in the drawer?
+What happens if you programmatically set things up by calling     setNextKeyView:(NSView *)aView on the text fields in the drawer?

 ----

 Nothing, unfortunately.
-I just tried it with a couple of the General/NSTextField instances via their IB outlets, attempting to make a closed loop tab order where one would tab to the other.
+I just tried it with a couple of the NSTextField instances via their IB outlets, attempting to make a closed loop tab order where one would tab to the other.
 The app ignored me, though I get no errors in the run console.
 It still always tabs across columns, rather than down them.
 Am I missing something obvious?
 It should be as easy as connecting the nextKeyView outlets in IB or doing it programatically, right?
 No setting a flag somewhere to accept tab order or tab events?

 ----

 I also have seen similar problems.
 I'm wondering if it's related to the way I'm hi-lighting the first text field in the view?
 There seems to be a number of ways to do this.
 Which is the correct magic incantation?

-General/textField window] makeFirstResponder: textField];
+textField window] makeFirstResponder: textField];

 ----